Logo

 DropdownArrow

-First Time Buyer and Second Time Buyer: What you need to know
+First Time Buyer & Second Time Buyer: What you need to know

-If you’re buying with a homeowner, here’s what you need to know and how it affects your house purchase.
+If you’re buying with a homeowner, here’s what you need to know and how it affects your house purchase as a first time home buyer.

 In this guide

-According to HMRC, to be classed as a first-time buyer, you “must not, either alone or with others, have previously acquired a major interest in a dwelling or an equivalent interest in land situated anywhere in the world.”.
+A first-time home buyer is defined as someone who is buying a residential property for the first time.
+According to HMRC, to be classed as a first-time buyer, you “must not, either alone or with others, have previously acquired a major interest in a dwelling or an equivalent interest in land situated anywhere in the world”.
 So, if you’ve never owned a property, you’re a first-time buyer.
-If you’ve owned a home in the past, but sold it, you do not count as a first time buyer.
+If you’ve owned a home in the past, but sold it, you do not count as a first-time home buyer.

-The same goes with if you’ve sold your home to live with your parents, or broke up with your partner who you had a joint mortgage with.
-If you’ve inherited a home instead of buying one, you also will not be classed as a first time buyer.
+The same goes for if you’ve sold your home to live with your parents, or broken up with your partner who you had a joint mortgage with.
+If you’ve inherited a home instead of buying one, you also will not be classed as a first-time buyer.

 Can you be a first-time buyer twice?